-C&S vs SYDNEY UNIVERSITY LIONS, AT CAMPERDOWN PARK, 14 DECEMBER 2019: REPORT BY SOREN HUGHES
+C&S JACK PACE ROUND 5 v SYDNEY UNIVERSITY LIONS AT CAMPERDOWN OVAL, CAMPERDOWN ON SATURDAY 14 DECEMBER 2019: REPORT BY SOREN HUGHES

-For us, it was a chance to stroll through the ordinary Jace Pace Shield rounds undefeated.
-For them, it was a must win, do or die contest against their old foe and sworn enemy, Cricketers Club of NSW.
+For us, it was a chance to stroll through the ordinary Jack Pace Shield rounds undefeated.
+For them, it was a must win, do or die contest against their old foe and sworn enemy, Cricketers’ Club of NSW.

 Simon eventually missed a straight one on 51, leaving Sam Millar to do some damage.
 6, dot or 4 was the order of business and a quick 42 from 23 balls was ended by yet another catch on the boundary.
-The new Robertson (Ed), looked to be building a good innings however a mis-hit on 17 led to his demise, caught, and left Soren and Jim Hadley to scrap it out over the last three overs.
-It was a victory for Jim on a countback, having connected more often.
-6 for 225 meant time for the beast (and only) tea in City and Suburban.
+The new Robertson (Ed), looked to be building a good innings however a mishit on 17 led to his demise, caught, and left Soren Hughes and Jim Hadley to scrap it out over the last three overs.
+It was a victory for Jim on a count back, having connected more often.
+6 for 225 meant time for the best (and only) tea in City and Suburban.

 The Lions were well fed at tea so as not to take issue with the same bowler opening from both ends.
 He must been tired after 10 overs straight but we’re all still wondering if it was Ed or Ian Robertson.
 Edwian?
 Well bowled either way, with figures of 2 for 46 from 10.